MEET RESPONSIBLY SOURCED GEMS: AQUAMARINE, TOURMALINE, AND ZIRCON

 The Mohs Scale: Sapphire, Aquamarine, Tourmaline, and Zircon

-Gemstones that are harder than quartz, a 7 on the Mohs Scale, are great options as everyday rings.
+Quartz, a 7 on the Mohs Scale, is a great baseline.
+Generally speaking, gemstones that are harder than quartz are great options as everyday rings.

 Diamond is the hardest at 10, which is why it is ideal as an engagement ring.